-- Use this email only, not the messaging system within MUOnline/Blackboard. - Email is not texting; do not expect a response immediately.
+- Use this email only, not the messaging system within MUOnline/ Blackboard (they sometimes go missing). - Email is not texting; do not expect a response immediately.
 I may not respond to emails during non-business hours, but I will respond as quickly as possible.
-If you don't hear from me within two business days, please stop by office hours. - I expect students to write professional emails, which means writing clearly and concisely, and addressing your instructors appropriately.
-Do not write in text-ese. - Identify your course in the subject line (BSC-120) since I teach multiple courses.
+If you don't hear from me within two business days, please stop by office hours or send a follow-up email. - I expect students to write professional emails, which means writing clearly and concisely, and addressing all instructors appropriately.
+Do not write in text-ese.
+Please provide context (I have many students). - o Identify your course in the subject line (BSC-120) since I teach multiple courses.